Cambridge-AFAR/Federated_MannersDB_Plus/README.md

 **Open Access:** For open access purposes, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.

-**Data Access Statement:** The dataset will be publicly only upon accaptance.
+**Data Access Statement:** The dataset will be publicly available upon acceptance.